blugenus/affiliates-with-in-range/README.md

 This test was done using laravel 8 and php 8.0.12

+For the scope of simplicity I am including .env to the repository.

 # Install

 run `composer install --optimize-autoloader --no-dev` in the same directory where this file is located